Keon Coleman: Professional career

 The following season, after fully recovering from his injury, Coleman played a pivotal role in Buffalo's come-from-behind win over the Baltimore Ravens in week 1 with 112 receiving yards and a touchdown, including a crucial reception that set up the game-winning field goal by Matt Prater.
 The next few weeks of the season saw Coleman's production dip.
 He was forced to miss the Bills' opening offensive drive against the New England Patriots for disciplinary purposes before losing a fumble later in what turned out to be a 23-20 loss to the Patriots, and was made a healthy inactive against the Tampa Bay Buccaneers for missing a team meeting after further struggles during the season.
+Coleman finished his sophomore season with 404 receiving yards and 4 touchdowns, despite being made inactive for four games.
+He was thrust back into an active role in the playoffs due to injuries to the Bills' receiving corps.